jamescherti/minimal-emacs.d/README.md

 ;; Vim emulation
 (use-package evil
-  :custom
-  ;; Make :s in visual mode operate only on the actual visual selection ;; (character or block), instead of the full lines covered by the selection (evil-ex-visual-char-range t)
-  ;; Use Vim-style regular expressions in search and substitute commands, ;; allowing features like \v (very magic), \zs, and \ze for precise matches (evil-ex-search-vim-style-regexp t)
-  ;; Enable automatic horizontal split below (evil-split-window-below t)
-  ;; Enable automatic vertical split to the right (evil-vsplit-window-right t)
-  ;; Disable echoing Evil state to avoid replacing eldoc (evil-echo-state nil)
-  ;; Do not move cursor back when exiting insert state (evil-move-cursor-back nil)
-  ;; Make `v$` exclude the final newline (evil-v$-excludes-newline t)
-  ;; Allow C-h to delete in insert state (evil-want-C-h-delete t)
-  ;; Enable C-u to delete back to indentation in insert state (evil-want-C-u-delete t)
-  ;; Enable fine-grained undo behavior (evil-want-fine-undo t)
-  ;; Disable wrapping of search around buffer (evil-search-wrap nil)
-  ;; Whether Y yanks to the end of the line (evil-want-Y-yank-to-eol t)

   :init
   ;; It has to be defined before evil
   (setq evil-want-integration t)
   (setq evil-want-keybinding nil)

+  ;; Make :s in visual mode operate only on the actual visual selection ;; (character or block), instead of the full lines covered by the selection (setq evil-ex-visual-char-range t)
+  ;; Use Vim-style regular expressions in search and substitute commands, ;; allowing features like \v (very magic), \zs, and \ze for precise matches (setq evil-ex-search-vim-style-regexp t)
+  ;; Enable automatic horizontal split below
+  (setq evil-split-window-below t)
+  ;; Enable automatic vertical split to the right (setq evil-vsplit-window-right t)
+  ;; Disable echoing Evil state to avoid replacing eldoc (setq evil-echo-state nil)
+  ;; Do not move cursor back when exiting insert state (setq evil-move-cursor-back nil)
+  ;; Make `v$` exclude the final newline
+  (setq evil-v$-excludes-newline t)
+  ;; Enable fine-grained undo behavior
+  (setq evil-want-fine-undo t)
+  ;; Disable wrapping of search around buffer
+  (setq evil-search-wrap nil)
+  ;; Allow C-h to delete in insert state
+  (setq evil-want-C-h-delete t)
+  ;; Enable C-u to delete back to indentation in insert state (setq evil-want-C-u-delete t)
+  ;; Whether Y yanks to the end of the line
+  (setq evil-want-Y-yank-to-eol t)

+  ;; Start `evil-mode'
   (evil-mode 1)

   :config